learn-co-curriculum/python-p3-running-python-code/README.md

 (phase-3-running-python-code) $
 ```

-Let's take one of these tests as an example to see pytest's syntax:
+Let's take one of these tests as an example to see `pytest`'s syntax:

 ```python
 def test_app_py_exists():